 Step 1: Import Course Videos

-Many online courses publish content on YouTube.
-Khan Academy, Coursera preview lectures, edX modules, and independent instructors frequently share course content there.
-For YouTube-based courses, importing videos into VidNotes is instant — paste the URL and transcription begins.
+Many online courses publish on YouTube.
+Khan Academy, Coursera previews, edX modules, and independent instructors all use it.
+For YouTube content, importing into VidNotes is instant.
+Paste the URL and transcription starts.

-For courses where videos are platform-locked (Udemy, LinkedIn Learning, proprietary learning management systems), check if the platform allows video downloads for offline viewing.
+For platform-locked courses (Udemy, LinkedIn Learning, proprietary LMSs), check if the platform allows downloads for offline viewing.
 Many do.
-Download the video and upload it directly to VidNotes.
-The iOS app, web app at app.vidnotes.app, and Chrome extension all support direct file uploads.
+Download and upload to VidNotes.
+The iOS app, web app at app.vidnotes.app, and Chrome extension all handle direct uploads.

-If downloading is not an option, screen recording is a reliable fallback.
-Record the video as it plays in your browser, then upload the recording.
-This works universally across all platforms.
+If downloading isn't an option, screen recording works as a fallback.
+Record the video as it plays in your browser, upload the recording.
+Universal across platforms.

 Step 2: Generate Timestamped Transcripts

-VidNotes uses Whisper-based AI transcription to generate highly accurate transcripts with automatic timestamps.
-For a 20-minute lecture, transcription takes just a couple of minutes.
-For a 60-minute lecture, expect 5 to 10 minutes depending on server load.
+VidNotes uses Whisper-based AI for highly accurate transcripts with automatic timestamps.
+A 20-minute lecture takes a couple of minutes.
+A 60-minute lecture takes 5-10 minutes depending on server load.

-The transcript includes timestamps for every segment, typically broken at natural sentence boundaries.
-This segmentation makes the transcript easy to read while maintaining precise time references.
-You can click any timestamp to jump the video player to that moment.
+The transcript includes timestamps for every segment, broken at natural sentence boundaries.
+Easy to read while keeping precise time references.
+Click any timestamp to jump the video to that moment.

-VidNotes supports over 30 languages, so courses taught in Spanish, French, Mandarin, Hindi, or any other major language are fully supported.
-The AI automatically detects the language and transcribes accordingly.
+VidNotes supports 30+ languages, so courses in Spanish, French, Mandarin, Hindi, or anything else are covered.
+The AI auto-detects language.

 Step 3: Generate AI Summaries for Each Module

-After transcription, use VidNotes' AI summary feature to condense each lecture into its essential points.
-A 45-minute lecture becomes a two-minute read covering key concepts, definitions, examples, and conclusions.
-These summaries include references to the timestamps where each concept appears, so you can jump from the summary to the full explanation instantly.
+After transcription, use VidNotes' AI summary feature to condense each lecture into the essentials.
+A 45-minute lecture becomes a two-minute read covering key concepts, definitions, examples, conclusions.
+Summaries reference timestamps, so you can jump from a summary to the full explanation.

-Compile summaries from an entire course section and you have a comprehensive study guide.
-A course with 30 video modules produces 30 summaries.
-Read them all in an hour and you have a complete overview of the course material — far faster than rewatching 15+ hours of video.
+Compile summaries from a course section and you have a comprehensive study guide.
+A 30-module course produces 30 summaries.
+Read them all in an hour and you've got a complete overview, way faster than rewatching 15+ hours.

 Step 4: Generate Flashcards from Transcripts

-Flashcard-based active recall is one of the most effective study techniques, but creating flashcards manually is time-consuming.
-VidNotes analyzes each transcript and automatically generates flashcards covering key concepts, definitions, formulas, processes, and relationships discussed in the lecture.
+Active recall is one of the most effective study techniques, but making flashcards manually eats time.
+VidNotes analyzes each transcript and auto-generates flashcards covering concepts, definitions, formulas, processes, and relationships from the lecture.

-Each flashcard is linked to the timestamp where the concept was explained.
-If you get a flashcard wrong and need to review the material, one click takes you to the instructor's explanation.
-This integration between testing and learning accelerates mastery.
+Each flashcard links to the timestamp where the concept was explained.
+Wrong answer, need to review?
+One click to the instructor's explanation.
+The integration between testing and learning speeds up mastery.

-For a 10-module course section, you might generate 100 to 200 flashcards covering the entire unit.
-Review them using spaced repetition — the day of the lecture, two days later, a week later — and your retention will far exceed that of students who only watched the videos.
+For a 10-module course section, you might generate 100-200 flashcards covering the unit.
+Review with spaced repetition (day of, two days later, a week later) and your retention will outpace students who only watched.

 Step 5: Use AI Chat for Interactive Study

-VidNotes includes an AI chat feature that turns transcripts into an interactive study resource.
-Ask questions about the material and get answers grounded in what the instructor actually said:
+VidNotes includes AI chat that turns transcripts into an interactive resource.
+Ask questions, get answers grounded in what the instructor actually said:

 - "What are the three methods discussed in this lecture?"